by Brian Mahany

 Mahany & Ertl is a boutique law firm located in Milwaukee, Wisconsin that defends businesses and individuals charged with white-collar crimes.
 If you or your company is under investigation, contact us immediately.
 Decisions you make now can have an important impact on whether or not charges are brought.
 We can help you establish a viable compliance program and assist without outside monitoring if necessary.

 Brian Mahany is a former tax prosecutor, white-collar criminal investigator and the former revenue commissioner for the State of Maine.
 He and his team of white-collar criminal defense attorneys have defended people across the United States.
-Brian can be reached at (262) 970-8500 or direct at (414) 704-6731.
+Brian can be reached direct at (414) 704-6731.

-(c) Mahany & Ertl, LLC Milwaukee, Wisconsin – White Collar Criminal Defense, Asset Recovery, Fraud Recovery, Tax Litigation, Boutque Civil Litigation
+(c) Mahany & Ertl, LLC Milwaukee, Wisconsin – Whistleblower, Asset Recovery, Fraud Recovery, and Boutique Civil Litigation